-After leaving The Byrds at the end of 1968, Parsons recruited his former bandmate Chris Hillman to follow suit and join him on a new project, which infamously became The Flying Burrito Brothers.
-They added a bass player in Chris Etheridge, who was a part of the Submarine Band’s second wave, and “Sneaky” Pete Kleinow on steel guitar.
+After leaving The Byrds near the end of 1968, Parsons recruited his former bandmate Chris Hillman to follow suit and join him on a new project, which infamously became The Flying Burrito Brothers.
+They added a bass player in Chris Etheridge, who had previously recorded with the ISB in their second wave, and “Sneaky” Pete Kleinow on pedal steel.
 Together they set off to create one of 1969’s most important records.

 The Gilded Palace of Sin arrived in February to massive critical acclaim, although the album generated little to no buzz on a commercial scale.
 Similar to The Velvet Underground’s iconic debut just two years prior, the Burritos’ first album hardly sold any copies, but the reaction it created among other musicians was monumental.
 Many artists cited the album as having a tremendous impact on them, including Bob Dylan, The Rolling Stones, the Eagles and many others.

-The draw of the band revolved around Parsons’ aura and the group’s unique musical talents.
-They played an elevated blend of country and rock that was unprecedented at the time, simultaneously, still identifying with country music’s most traditional and iconic tropes: loneliness, sinful living and desperation.
-The album took everything The Byrds did on Sweetheart of the Rodeo and amplified it times ten, advancing both the sophistication and the quality of the sound.
-Songs like the racing “Christine’s Tune” and the hooligan anthem “My Uncle” took the pace and instrumental heaviness of rock ‘n’ roll to the wild west.
+The draw of the band revolved around Parsons’ aura and the group’s unique musical arsenal.
+They played an elevated blend of country and rock that was unprecedented at the time, simultaneously identifying both with traditional country aesthetics and hippie moral code.
+The album took everything The Byrds did on Sweetheart of the Rodeo and amplified it times ten, advancing both the sophistication and the authenticity of the sound.
+Songs like the racing diss-track “Christine’s Tune” and the anti-war-hooligan anthem “My Uncle” express the free-spirited sentiments of ‘60s rock ‘n’ roll and fuse it with the honky-tonk medleys of the Bakersfield sound.
 Slower cuts like “Sin City” and “Wheels” embody the spirit of alienated cowboys and a morally decrepit society.

 While the Burritos were deeply tied to country music’s roots, they had a few qualities that made them unique in an entirely different way.
-Just as they fused the worlds of country and rock, they also bridged the gap between the psychedelic drug culture of the hippie era with the modern wave of southern gospel and R&B. Parsons, a Georgia boy raised in the church, was always a fan of covering soul songs, but he didn’t just redo them, he transformed them into countrified ballads.
+Just as they blurred the line between country and rock music, they also bridged the gap between the psychedelic drug culture of the hippie era with the modern wave of Southern gospel and R&B. Parsons, a Georgia-Florida boy brought up in the church, was always a big fan of soul music.
+In covering the likes of William Bell and Aretha Franklin, he was not only paying homage, but ultimately transforming rhythm and blues love songs into countrified ballads.
+His covers of this style rank among the most potent performances of his career and remain a true stroke of genius for the time which they were created.
 Gilded Palace features a pair of Dan Penn originals.
-The more impressive of the two, “Dark of End of the Street” presents each band member operating at peak performance, from the chugging bass and drums, to Sneaky Pete’s anthemic steel guitar, to Parsons’ chilling vocal lead, it is a masterpiece of desert psychedelia grounded in the foundations and grace of Southern soul.
+The more impressive of the two, “Dark of End of the Street” presents each band member operating at peak performance, from the chugging bass and drums, to Sneaky Pete’s anthemic steel guitar, to Parsons’ chilling vocal lead, it is a masterpiece of desert psychedelia grounded in the grace of Southern soul.

 With The Gilded Palace of Sin, Parsons fulfilled the prophecy he established a few years earlier, taking the idea of country rock to soaring new heights.
 He was no longer writing pretty folk tunes.
 Together, he and Hillman were penning apocalyptic country songs of desolation and existential crisis, singing them over exquisite instrumentation.
 Even the record’s most endearing love songs, “Hot Burrito #1” and “Hot Burrito #2,” possess a touch of darkness and misery.
 The Burritos’ debut is undisputedly the seminal record of country rock.
 It features four highly skilled musicians rolling on all cylinders, with Parsons and Hillman leading the charge.
 They shared an artistic vision that was ahead of their time and while Parsons ended up the more revered artist, independently speaking, it’s hard to believe this record would have happened with only one of them involved.